General George S. Patton Murdered or Killed in Accident?

 The MP’s.
 I read about how General Patton told the MP’s to let Sgt.
 Thompson off.
 If that is true, of course, the “disappearance” of reports would be explained right then and there because there wouldn’t have been any reports.
 Look at the other side though.
 General Patton is seriously banged up.
 How likely is it for him to think about the truck driver?

 General Patton’s injuries: As I stated, I agree with Brad Meltzer’s conclusion about Douglas Bazata not shooting the general.
 General Patton from his hard riding broke most of the bones in his body.
 He had embolisms before.
-He was a tough old cuss but was the wreck what finally broke him.
+He was a tough old cuss but was the wreck that finally broke him.

 The Hospital: The trip there certainly would have bounced him around.
 Could a nurse have injected him in the hospital?
 Possibly.